jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/readme.md

 Bulk CSV lists for blocking IOCs that aren't certificates

+Note there is a limit of 500 IOCs at a time in bulk